kubernetes/website/content/en/docs/reference/glossary/cluster.md

 A set of worker machines, called nodes, that run containerized applications.
 Every cluster has at least one worker node.

 <!--more-->
 The worker node(s) host the pods that are the components of the application.
 The Control Plane manages the worker nodes and the pods in the cluster.
-In production environments, it's typical to run a Control Plane across multiple computers and also to run multiple nodes, to provide fault-tolerance and high availability.
+In production environments, the Control Plane usually runs across multiple computers and a cluster usually runs multiple nodes, providing fault-tolerance and high availability.